BulgarelliD-Lab/OSR_microbiota/README.md

 # OSR_microbiota
 This repository contains the scripts to reproduce the figures and calculations of the manuscript Rathore et al., describing the impact of tillage practices on the oilseed rape microbiota.
-The manuscript has been submitted on March 31st, 2017, the attached R code might change as a consequence of the revison process.
+The manuscript has been submitted to Frontiers in Microbiology on March 31st, 2017, the attached R code might change as a consequence of the revison process.
 A revised version of the manuscript was submitted on July 19th, 2017.
 The following files contain scripts and files to reproduce figures and calculation presented in the revised manuscript.

 -ANCOM_OSR_v190717.R script to reproduce ANCOM calculation and Figure S3